dsmithnautel/when2meet-gcal-autofill/README.md

 ## How to Install

 ### Option A: Install from Chrome Web Store (Recommended for Users)
-**Note to Developer**: To make this link work for others, the developer must publish the extension to the Chrome Web Store.
 > [Link to Chrome Web Store would go here]

 ### Option B: Load Unpacked (Developer Mode)